Three lines

 • Each store must have a unique external_store_id along with this configuration.

-• If the merchant sends lat/lng but prefers Uber to geocode the address, contact Uber Support to modify this behavior.
+• Dropoff addresses are geocoded by Uber.
+If the merchant prefers to use their own lat/lng, contact Uber Support to modify this behavior.

 • Geocoding can be enabled or disabled upon request.